skurhse/trans-hotlines/README.rst

 `Crisis Text Line`_
   USA · English · 24/7

-  Text message service for anyone, in any type of crisis.
+  Text message and WhatsApp message services for anyone, in any type of crisis.

   In crisis and need to talk to someone?
 We’re here for you.

 `Shout Crisis Text Line`_
   UK  · English  · 24/7

-  Text message service for anyone, in any type of crisis.
+  Text message and WhatsApp message service for anyone, in any type of crisis.

   In crisis and need to talk to someone?
 We’re here for you.